 The income received for the hiring of hall facilities must be in line with the expenditure.
-Council must recuperate all operating cost related to the service that it's been charged for.
-The halls must be managed and operated with sound business principles.
+Council must recuperate all operating costs related to the service that the hall has been booked for.
+The halls must be managed and operated in line with sound business principles.